sareher04/replayable_escaperoom/README.md

 ***Creating an Account***
 1. Open any browser and visit [https://www.roblox.com](https://www.roblox.com)

-2. Sign Up for a Roblox Account
+2. Sign Up for a Roblox Account using the correct credentials

 ***Installation***